sourcegraph/handbook/content/departments/technical-success/support/tools/support-logging-guide.md

 Less urgent...

 - Not every user you talk to has the ability to gather logs.
 Was the case reported by someone that appears to be a **site administrator**?
-- Gathering logs and sharing them with AER's takes customer time and effort.
+- Gathering logs and sharing them with SE's takes customer time and effort.
 Does it sound like logs are the only place to find the answer?
 Or are there other places to check like Grafana or in the Sourcegraph site-admin pages?

 Blockers to sharing logs...

 - Sometimes customer security restrictions dictate what they can and cannot share.
 Airgapped customers are more likely to restrict what information they can share.
 In cases like this, can the customer be guided to which services to check in the logs or observability pages?
-Consider testing out commands in one of our AER test instances or local test instance.
+Consider testing out commands in one of our SE test instances or local test instance.

 Reported symptoms do not sound like Sourcegraph is 'broken'...